• Skip to main content

 Michigan employees have broad protection from disability discrimination.
 Click here to learn more about Michigan disability discrimination protections.

 Brian J Graber LLC prepares and dual files Charges with the IDHR and EEOC for clients who have retained our services.
-If you have any questions about disability discrimination and retaliation, contact Brian J Graber LLC, at the Illinois office: (312) 291-4648 or the Indiana office: (574) 366-3069 or the Michigan office: (269) 216-4014 or by email for a free consultation.
+If you have any questions about disability discrimination and retaliation, contact Brian J Graber LLC, at the Illinois office: (312) 291-4648 or the Indiana office: (574) 395-5189 or in Michigan at (269) 230-6054 or by email for a free consultation.

 Category: Employment Discrimination